tukkek/torchlight2-AdventureMode/README.md

 # Main features

 * A completely overhauled, 100% viable alternate game mode
-* Over 40,000 individual map scrolls
+* ~30,000 individual map scrolls
-* Over 100 individual area instances from the base game to explore:
+* ~100 procedurally-generated areas from the base game to explore:
 * 16 tiers of maps, allowing you to play at your own pace and decide your own path through the game
 * 6 strategic reward types per applicable map, with dozens of subtypes for focus-farming upgrades
 * Content ranging from the very early game up to max level (tier 16 scales between level 80 and 100)